wp-plugins/flat-twitter/readme.txt

 If you have suggestions feel free to email me at hello@lambertmb.com.

 == Installation ==
-The plugin installation can be done in two ways- Via FTP: Extract flat-twitter folder from archive and move it to Wordpress plugins folder (wp- content/plugins).
+The plugin installation can be done in two ways
+- Via FTP: Extract flat-twitter folder from archive and move it to Wordpress plugins folder (wp- content/plugins).
 - Via Wordpress Install: In Wordpress admin area go to Plugins and Add New.
 Choose Upload Plugin and select the plugin archive (flat-twitter.zip) and the click Install.
 After you have successfully installed the plugin click Activate.

+**Configuration**

+- Now that you have activated the plugin, go to Settings where you will find Flat Twitter configuration panel.
+Click on It and insert your Twitter app tokens.
+If you haven’t created a Twitter app yet, head to https://apps.twitter.com/ sign in and click Create New App to create a new application.

+- After you have clicked Create New App, fill in the form.

+- After you have done so go to Keys an Access Tokens and copy the required tokens into Flat Twitter configuration Panel and click Submit.

-For more information about the plugin, refer to the documentation pdf inside the documentation folder.
+For more information about the plugin, refer to the documentation in /documentation/flat-twitter-documentation.pdf.

 == Frequently Asked Questions ==